apache/lucene-solr/solr/example/README.txt

   http://localhost:8983/solr/

-To add documents to the index, use the post.jar (or post.sh script) in the example/exampledocs subdirectory (while Solr is running), for example:
+To add documents to the index, use bin/post.
+For example:

      bin/post -c techproducts example/exampledocs/*.xml